Course Proposal

 Course Review Process

-- To appear in the General Education Catalog for the following fall, courses must be approved by the General Education Committee by February 1.
+- To appear in the General Education Catalog for the following fall, courses must be through the entire curriculum process by February 1.
 Most reviewing bodies ask for amendments.
 The review process is as follows:

 - Faculty Member